joanms/january-hackathon/README.md

 - The suggestions section gives users ideas about how to make the challenge more enjoyable.
 - There is a form for supporters of challenge participants to send messages of encouragement.

+### Features Left to Implement
+- A working counter.

 ## Technologies Used

 - **[HTML5](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/HTML5)** was used to write the content of the site.